Meir Lublin: Biography

 MaHaRam was born in Lublin, Poland.
 He was descended from a family of rabbis, and his father, Gedalia, was an eminent Talmudist.
 His principal teacher was his father-in-law, Isaac ha-Kohen Shapiro, rabbi of Kraków.
 MaHaRam's knowledge of the Talmud and Poskim was such that he was invited to the rabbinate of Kraków in 1587, when he was not yet thirty years old.
-In 1591 he became rabbi at Lemberg.
-(In Lemberg he was engaged in a controversy with Rabbi Joshua Falk concerning a bill of divorce.)
+In 1591 he became rabbi at Lemberg, where he was engaged in a controversy with Rabbi Joshua Falk concerning a bill of divorce.
 In 1613 he became rabbi at Lublin and established a yeshiva.
 He was well known in the role of Rosh Yeshiva there, owing to his renown as a Talmudic scholar.
 Many of his students became prominent rabbis or heads of yeshivot; his most famous student is probably Isaiah Horowitz (Shelah HaKodesh).

 A daughter of the MaHaRam was married to Benjamin Beinisch Gelernter, whose parents were Rabbi Zachariah Mendel Gelernter and the daughter of the Maharal of Prague.
 One of his sisters married Yehuda ha-Kohen Katz and they had Moshe ha-Kohen Katz as their son, who in turn will marry Nessla Wahl, granddaughter of Saul Wahl, who is said to have been King of Poland for one day, and with whom he had six children.

 While the MaHaRam served as Dayan and Rabbi in Lemberg a dispute broke out between him and Rabbi Joshua Falk (known as the Sema) regarding a bill of divorce.
 The controversy turned out ugly and the MaHaRam offended the honor of rabbi Joshua Falk.
 Rabbi Abraham Shrenzel, a student of Joshua Falk and an influential scholar, thus avenged the honor of his rabbi and the MaHaRam was forced to leave the city by order of the local government.